 Temperatures in May are the same as in October, hovering between 4 and 10 degrees Celsius or 40 to 50 degrees Fahrenheit.
 But remember the wind can make temperatures feel much colder.

 Days in May are really long with the sunrise coming up between 4am and 5am and the sun setting between 10pm and 11pm.
 That is a whopping 17-19 hours of daylight and thus the chance of seeing the Norther Lights diminishes.

 However, because we are staying at ION Adventure Hotel, if the staff spot the Northern Lights while we are asleep, during the short hours of darkness, they will wake us up to observe them from the comfort of the glass observatory.

 Like in October, and in any other month in Iceland really, the weather can go from sunny to rainy, snowy, cold, warm, windy and everything in between.
 So layering up is a must and a waterproof outer shell essential.

 Check out our Iceland trip

-Below is a list with suggestions for what to wear in Iceland.
+Below is a list with suggestions for what to wear in Iceland in winter (even though October isn’t the dead of winter yet, real cold is yet to come!).
 Further down, you will also find a list of other things to bring specifically on our tour.

 The most important factor when deciding what to wear in Iceland is the concept of layering.
 This applies to traveling to any cold-weather country, but is particularly important in Iceland in Fall and Spring when the weather is extra unpredictable.